YanWittmann/launch-anything/doc/how-to.md

 When entering a search term, the bar will

-- search for all tiles that contain all search terms (words split by spaces) in their name, keywords or category
+- search for all tiles that contain all search terms (words split by spaces) in their name, keywords or category.
 - use the search term to advance character per character in the name, keywords or category, while being able to skip to the next uppercase letter or character after a space character.
-This means, that this search: `fiz` will find a tile with this name `FileZilla`, as it first matches `fi` in `File` and then `z` in `Zilla`.
+  Which means that this search: `fiz` will find a tile with this name `FileZilla`, as it first matches `fi` in `File` and then `z` in `Zilla`.
 You can create some elaborate keywords that allow you to search for much shorter terms.

-#### Modify the topmost tile

-If you press alt+enter (or whatever key you have configured in the settings) while the bar is active, you can quickly modify the name, action or both of the topmost tile.

-#### Get the last inputs
+#### Fuzzy inputs

-Use arrow up and arrow down to get the last inputs.
-If the inputs are used to scroll through the current results, you can hold the modify key (`alt`) to force scroll through the last inputs.
+Most of the runtime tiles match the input very loosely.
+In most cases, spaces are ignored and the search is case-insensitive.
+So, this input `sys Local IP` is the same as `syslocalip` (or even better `syslip`).
+Another example:
+`g(x) = sin(x) + 2 * x for 1,10` --> `gx=sin(x)+2xfor1,10`.
+This can save a lot of time if done consistently.

 #### Execute the last executed tile